MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Copy-MgGroupDriveRoot.md

 Asynchronously creates a copy of an driveItem\]\[item-resource\] (including any children), under a new parent item or with a new name.
 This API is available in the following \[national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Copy-MgBetaGroupDriveRoot](/powershell/module/Microsoft.Graph.Beta.Groups/Copy-MgBetaGroupDriveRoot?view=graph-powershell-beta)

 ## SYNTAX

 ### CopyExpanded (Default)